-Healthy eating isn’t hard, but it does take commitment.
+Healthy eating isn’t hard, but it does take a little planning.
 Don’t let these common myths get between you and a healthier lifestyle.

 Eating healthy foods is expensive.

-Many people believe nutritious foods are more expensive, and they are, according to a recent study.
-But healthy eating is likely not as expensive as you think.
-A research review conducted at the Harvard School of Public Health revealed that when healthy foods are compared to unhealthy foods, the healthiest diets cost just $1.50 more per day.
-That’s about the cost of a cup of coffee, hardly the barrier it is perceived to be by many people.
+Healthy eating is likely not as expensive as you think.
+The Harvard School of Public Health revealed that healthy diets typically cost only $1.50 more per day than unhealthy diets.
+That’s the cost of a cheap cup of coffee – hardly the barrier many people perceive it to be.

 Healthy foods take too much time to prepare.

-You can have many healthy meals prepared in the time it takes you to wait in the drive thru line or for take out to be delivered.
-Sauteed greens are ready in 5 minutes, fish can be broiled in 15 minutes, and even a quick soup is ready in under 30 minutes.
+You can prepare many healthy meals in the time it takes to wait in the drive-through line or for foods to be delivered.
+Sauteed greens are ready in 5 minutes, fish can be broiled in 15 minutes, and quick soups can be ready in under 30 minutes.
 With 10 minutes added for prep and cleanup, you are still spending only a small amount of time in the kitchen in return for big health benefits.

 Healthy food doesn’t taste good.

 It’s understandable that healthy food got the reputation for bad taste.
-Throughout the years, popular diets restricting fat and whole food groups have taken the flavor right out of healthy eating.
-Now many fats are recognized for their health benefits and many seasonings can be found without excess salt.
-Natural sugars provide a touch of sweetness without going overboard and seasonal foods are more accessible.
+Throughout the years, popular diets have restricted fat and eliminated entire food groups and, in the process, have taken the flavor right out of healthy eating.
+Now many fats are recognized for their health benefits, and many seasonings can be found without excess salt.
+Natural sugars provide a touch of sweetness without going overboard, and seasonal foods are more accessible.
 All of this leads to flavorful meals.
-Include a variety of fresh, natural foods and you will find that healthy eating has never tasted better.
+Include a variety of fresh, natural foods in your diet, and you will find that healthy eating has never tasted better.